gem/oq-irmt-qgis/svir/help/source/10_upload_project_to_platform.rst

     :align: center
     :scale: 60%

-    The same simple example shown in
-    :ref:`Figure 10.1 <fig-before-uploading>`, visualized through a web browser after it has been uploaded to the OpenQuake Platform
+    The same simple example shown in Figure :ref:`fig-before-uploading`, visualized through a web browser after it has been uploaded to the OpenQuake Platform

 To upload a project to the OQ-Platform, click *Upload project to the OpenQuake Platform*.
 This will result in the opening of a dialog window in which,